TITLE 23: EDUCATION AND CULTURAL RESOURCES

 i) meet at least four times per year;

-iii) review the district's annual program application to the State Superintendent of Education.
+iii) review the district's annual program application to the State Superintendent of Education; and

-1) Program Structure – The level of a student's proficiency in English, as determined by an individual student language assessment in conjunction with other information available to the district regarding the student's level of literacy in his or her home language, will determine the structure of the student's instructional program.
+1) Program Structure – The level of a student's proficiency in English, as determined by an individual assessment of the student's language skills on the basis of either the prescribed screening instrument or, as applicable, the procedures required in Section 228.15(e) or the English language proficiency assessment required in Section 228.25(b) in conjunction with other information available to the district regarding the student's level of literacy in that student's home language, will determine the structure of the student's instructional program.